chainspace/chainspace-go/kv/README.md

 TODO: Add a description of what the Key Value store is and does, how it relates to SBAC, contracts, etc.

-How to test the key value storage.
+How to use the key value storage.

 Prerequisites
 -------------